PchelaTF/webpack/README.md

 "npm run watch" - development mode with watch the files

-can import json file in js file
+can import json file in js file can import images can import fonts can inport library from node_mobules bu "~" alias @ absolute path use optimiazation/ splitChunks

 # use plugins
 1) html-webpack-plugin